 Furthermore, the Group is committed to obtaining certification relevant to its products and processes for recognition of its status of practices and compliance.
-Examples of our certifications include the sustained maintenance of the status of "AEO Advanced Certified Enterprise" awarded by Shantou Customs of the People's Republic of China and the honour of "Jingmen Gaoxin District and Duodao District Innovation-driven and High Quality Development - Vanguard Unit" awarded this year.
+Examples of our certifications include the sustained maintenance of the status of "AEO Advanced Certificated Enterprise" awarded by the Customs of the People's Republic of China to our Shantou Factory, Yifeng Factory and Maitex Factory.